cyclosproject/cyclos4-ui/README.md

 - **Quick access**: Presents a list with links to common actions.
 Each link has an icon and a label.
 Allows specifying which links are shown and on which resolution breakpoints they are shown;
 - **Account status**: Shows relevant data for an account, namely the current balance, a chart with the account balance over the last few months and a list with the last incoming transfers.
 Also has a button to view the account history;
+- **Combined account status**: Shows the current balance and a chart with balance history for multiple accounts.
+The account name is a link to the full account history;
 - **Latest advertisements**: Shows some of the latest advertisements;
 - **Latest users**: Shows some of the users that have been activated last;
 - **Content**: Shows a custom content.